www.

 the Extranjeria along with your passport.
 You will be told

-when to collect your passport, which might take up to three or four
+when to collect your passport, which might take up to 3 or 4

 days.